 While our Calendar of Events is packed with free events happening every day in New Jersey, here are a few of our favorites.

-- Climb a New Jersey lighthouse on August 7, 2018, the National Lighthouse Day.
-Get more details in this article soon to be updated for 2018, New Jersey National Lighthouse Day Events.
+- Climb a New Jersey lighthouse on August 7, 2019, the National Lighthouse Day.
+Get more details in these events soon to be updated for 2019, New Jersey National Lighthouse Day Events.

 - Find great family fun at a New Jersey Festival this summer.
 Many have free admission and we’ve listed as many as we could find in this calendar and article, New Jersey Fairs and Festivals.
 We’ll keep it updated all summer long.

-- Explore a National Park for free on August 25, 2018 (still waiting on confirmation), the National Park Service’s Birthday.
+- Explore a National Park for free on August 25, 2019, the National Park Service’s Birthday.
 We’ve got the details in this article, New Jersey National Park Service Free Admission Days.

 FREE Places to visit in New Jersey this Summer